These are actual questions emailed in from our buyers, with our actual replies.

 To further answer your question, we do price the properties based on varying factors, just often more than simply bedrooms and bathrooms.
-For example, we typically work in two neighborhoods, Mid Town & Frayser.
+Let's take two of the many neighborhoods we work in as an example, Mid Town & Frayser.
 Mid Town rents are a little higher (but so are their taxes, so cash flow is mostly the same) so a 2 bedroom in midtown may rent for $675 while a three bedroom in Frayser rents for $675.
 Also, sometimes we have a two bedroom that is on a slightly larger lot, or has a garage, or there is a three bedroom but the overall square footage of the house is not as big as some, etc. For example, our typical house in Frayser is a 3 bed 1 bath that rents for $675, and in that area second bathrooms were not common in construction, so we probably could get $700 instead of $675 for a 3 bedroom 2 bath, but we prefer to choose from a bigger pool of applicants and land with a tenant that is very invested in staying there, taking care of the property, etc.

 Under available properties, what does 'Total Monthly Payment' include?